 The legal field is competitive, both in the courtroom and in the court of public perception.
 By the latter, we mean that law firms spend more on average than other businesses on advertising to attract new clients.
-In fact, the two most expensive keywords to bid on through Bing are "lawyer" and "attorney."
-The scary part of that is the fact that Bing is not as expensive in many cases as bidding on Google AdWords.
+In fact, the two most expensive keywords to bid on through Bing are “lawyer” and “attorney.”
+The scary part of that is the fact that Bing is not as expensive in many cases as bidding on Google Ads.

 Turn Callers into Customers

 Pay Per Call through Google Ads makes it easier for consumers to call the law firms directly from the ad.
 Users can create specific ads focused solely on driving calls to the firm through call-only ads, or beef up ads with call extensions.
 Ads created in the new call-only format are created specifically to display on mobile devices capable of making calls, while call extensions place phone numbers into existing digital ads.
 One major difference is the fact that taps on call-only ads generate a phone call, rather than linking potential clients to a business website.
 Here’s some additional information on these call-only ads:

 - Phone numbers can be shared across ads within a particular ad group or entire campaign in Google Ads

 - Business numbers can be set to show only during times when the business is open to receive calls

 One of the key advantages of, and potential pitfalls in, call-only ads is timing.
 Lawyers and law firms have the power to setup legal campaigns in Ads that drive calls to the business during specific hours of the day.
 If no one is around to answer a call, the call itself still counts as a conversion but without the proven payoff on the spot of scheduling a client meeting.
 It’s possible they’ll leave a message, but some might just call the competition instead.
 The ad scheduler makes it possible to decide when call-only ads will appear, and when those ads are disabled.

 Showcase Company Values to Drive Calls